signalogic/SigDL/README.md

 2) The initial Training block assumes use of GPU boards of some type.

 3) The "Re-Training" block depends on "device accurate" emulation of the embedded target.
-It can also be accelerated; however its situation with respect to training results, especially accuracy and performance measurement, is completely different than the "Training" block (see above model compression notes).
+It can also be accelerated, although it may depend on the emulation method; for example, the number of concurrent processes supported by the target device PCIe card (if one is being used).
+Re-Training results must be evaluated for accuracy and performance measurement.
+It may also be possible to make an approximate estimate of power consumption, although reliable "real world" values can only be obtained by running inference on the target.
+See compression flow diagram note 2) above for discussion of target emulation.

-4) Testing can potentially be parallelized also, for example in cases where multiple compression models are concurrently being evaluated.
+4) Testing can potentially be parallelized also, for example in cases where multiple compression models are concurrently being evaluated, or to simply make it faster.
+In either case the data set can be divided into groups, and results aggregated upon completion.

 <a name="SupportedEmbeddedTargets"></a>
 # Deep Learning Embedded Targets

 Work is ongoing to support the following embedded targets with SigDL software.
-The following sections take a closer look at available deep learning product platforms and form-factors that range in power consumption from 2 to 30 W.
+The following sections take a closer look at available deep learning product platforms and form-factors that range in power consumption from 1 to 30 W.

 <a name="NvidiaJetsonTX2"></a>
 ## Nvidia Jetson TX2